karthikeyan2725/0xDebug-Questions/questions.md

 3. Compilation Error
 4. Segmentation Fault

 `Bug`: _start() function is an initialization function that executes before main(), behind the scenes.
-It is already declared, so you get a compilation error.
+It is already declared, so you get a compilation error .

 ### Question 3 - Sneaky Fork 🤖:
     #include<stdio.h>